 Watts was a rank-and-file Republican according to GovTrack's own analysis of bill sponsorship from Watts’s time serving in the House of Representatives.
+Watts’s bills had a total of 285 cosponsors in the 107th Congress.

 Use this chart to compare Watts to other members of the House of Representatives in the 107th Congress on leadership and ideology.